dife-bioinformatics/metaKEGG/README.md

 2. Create a new conda environment to install metaKEGG in

-Example using python 3.9.
-The pakcage was tested with this version, and is stable until 3.11.
+Example using python 3.11.
+The pakcage was tested with versions 3.9 through 3.12.
 Later versions should work but there is no guarantee.

 ```
-conda create -n metaKEGG_env python=3.9
+conda create -n metaKEGG_env python=3.11
 conda activate metaKEGG_env
 ```